spectral-discord/knowledge-base/logseq/pages/TSON Glossary.md

 		- ***TODO***
 - #### Frequency Ratio
   id:: 62918b58-f893-48c9-b530-4102f7f3c173
-	- A **frequency ratio** defines a pitch's distance from a given reference or root frequency.
+	- A **frequency ratio** defines a pitch's relative distance from a given reference or root frequency.
-	- Frequency ratios are used when defining [scales](((6291ba45-59c1-4071-96b1-5d56a5a0f999))) and partial distributions because humans perceive pitch as scaling approximately logarithmically.
+	- Frequency ratios are used when defining [scales](((6291ba45-59c1-4071-96b1-5d56a5a0f999))) and [partial distributions](((629bee65-cf76-4a03-a0e9-4862024c7d4e))) because humans perceive pitch as scaling approximately logarithmically.
-	- Ratios allow the real frequency distance (i.e. measured in Hertz) to grow or shrink depending on the  frequency of the root that the ratios depend on.
+	- Ratios allow the real frequency distance (i.e. measured in Hertz) to vary depending on the  frequency of the root that the ratios depend on.
 	- *Example*
 	  collapsed:: true
 		- Although the notes in the two scales below have the same frequency ratios, the change in the [reference frequency](((62919254-679c-4edd-aacc-105fc45c85b2))) results in different frequencies being mapped onto the notes.